bjornregnell/ubuntu-tweaks/vpn/README.md

   * When you click "Remote access" you should now be able to enter your credentials.
 If you are a student or employee at LU then use your LucatID (example: ldc-abc without @lu.se)
   * You can test that your VPN-connection is working by opening this link in your web browser: [http://www.ddg.lth.se/cgi-bin/showip](http://www.ddg.lth.se/cgi-bin/showip) and the text shown on the first line should start with 130.235 if you are connected via the LU domain.

-## To access cs network (`deprecated`): On Ubuntu 18.04 and older
-* Note that ike is now dead; this is for old systems:
-* Install Shrew Soft VPN Client with `sudo apt install ike`
-* Import settings file `cs-connect.vpn` in this dir using "Import" within shrew
-* Open and login with lucat id